Thartvigsen/thartvigsen.github.io/README.md

 - **May 10, 2019: Poster Presentation** - Presented a poster titled "Adaptive-Halting Policy Network for Early Classification" at the New England Machine Learning Day at Northeastern University.
 - **April 29, 2019: Paper Accepted to ACM SIGKDD** - Our paper titled "Adaptive-Halting Policy Network for Early Classification" was accepted to KDD 2019, research track, acceptance 14%.
-- **April 16, 2019: Passed Research Qualifier** - Passed my research qualifier, studying the irregular multivariate time series classification.
+- **April 16, 2019: Passed Research Qualifier** - Passed my research qualifier, studying irregular multivariate time series classification.
 - **April 9, 2019: Best Poster Award** - I was awarded first place in WPI's annual interdisciplinary graduate research showcase.
 - **March 5, 2019: Paper Accepted to BHI** - Our paper titled "Comparing General and Locally-Learned Word Embeddings for Clinical Text Mining" was accepted to the IEEE International Conference on Biomedical and Health Informatics.
 - **January 18, 2019: Workshop** - Attended the Geometric Analysis Approach to AI Workshop at Harvard University.